Kasman Singodimedjo: Early life and career

 Kasman was born near the town of Purworejo, today in Central Java, on 25 February 1904.
 He was the third of seven children, although three of his siblings died in infancy.
-His father was a local Islamic functionary.
+His father, Singodimedjo (d.
+1930), was a local Islamic functionary.
 He was educated at a Hollandsch-Inlandsche School (Dutch school for natives), continuing to a Meer Uitgebreid Lager Onderwijs (MULO) middle school and then to the STOVIA medical school in Batavia.
-During his time at STOVIA's preparatory school, Kasman was elected chairman of the Jong Islamieten Bond, the Muslim youth organization, and he held this position between 1930 and 1935.
-He did not complete his studies at STOVIA and instead enrolled at the Rechtshogeschool te Batavia (Batavia Law School/RHS), graduating with a law degree in 1934.
-He continued his education at the RHS until he obtained a doctorate in sociology and economics in 1939.
+During his time at STOVIA's preparatory school, Kasman was elected chairman of the Jong Islamieten Bond, a Muslim youth organization founded in 1925, and he held this position between 1930 and 1935.
+Kasman had previously made connections at STOVIA to other Islamic organizations such as the Jamiat Kheir and Muhammadiyah, allowing JIB to become part of the growing Islamic political movement.